 Please note that some of the links in my blog are affiliate links.
 I may earn a small commission if you purchase via these links, but the price you pay is not affected.

-It turns out it is easier to reengineer a pattern you didn’t totally write down in a different shape to the original!
-Long lacy wraps lend themselves to being customised or customisable and once I had confirmed my desired width and stitch count, this beginner crochet pattern worked up extremely quickly.
+It turns out it is easier to reengineer a pattern you didn’t totally write down in a different shape than it is to rework the original!
+Beginner crochet shawl patterns, and especially rectangle shawl crochet patterns, lend themselves to being customised or customisable and once I had confirmed my desired width and stitch count, this beginner crochet pattern worked up extremely quickly.

 For triangle shawl lovers, also check out the Two M’s Shawl – my first published pattern.